NKMAK/typing_battle_discord_bot/README.md

-Users compete with each other for typing speed. eparate typing battles can be held on multiple servers
+* Users compete with each other for typing speed.
+* separate typing battles can be held on multiple servers

 !pip install discord.py